jaketalexander/ratings-and-reviews/README.md

 This project consisted of taking the functionality of an existing monolithic API for an e-commerce web app and dissecting it into a microservice architecture with the goal of improving the performance with higher traffic, with each microservice being built by a different developer.

-The microservices contained in this repo are the ```/questions``` and ```/answers``` endpoints, which return data about a product's user-submitted questions and answers, including information such as how many times a question/answer was reported and marked helpful and who asked the QA and when
+The microservices contained in this repo are the ```/reviews``` and ```/reviews/meta``` endpoints, which return data about a product's user-submitted ratings and reviews, including information such as how many times a rating/review was reported and marked helpful.

 This microservice was built from scratch in 1.5 weeks.